drugparadigm/sample-project/README.md

-# sample-project : Inference in a Dockerized REST API
+# From Model to Container: ML/DL Inference as a REST Service
 ### Instruction to follow

 * Install Docker engine.